-Certificate of Recognition FAQs
+Certificate of Recognition (COR) Program

 The Certificate of Recognition (COR) is awarded to employers who implement and maintain an agricultural occupational health and safety program that exceeds regulatory requirements.
 COR recognition is earned by employers who successfully meet and pass a set of audit standards.